zackeryf/docker-vim/README.md

 ## Goal
-Set up a development environment in a docker container so that it can be easily deployed on any computer that can run docker containers.
+Set up a simple customized vim environment in a docker container so that it can be easily deployed on any computer that can run docker containers.

 ## Build
 It is required to build the docker container as the user that the container will be run as.
 The build process will get